-As of December 31, 2017, the accounting for this item was incomplete.
+As of March 31, 2018, the accounting for this item was incomplete.
 Additional information is necessary in order to complete the accounting for this item, including: (1) further analysis regarding the impact of the reduced rate on the reversal of deferred tax assets and liabilities for the full fiscal 2018 at the pro-rata rate, and (2) the true-up of deferred tax assets and liabilities upon the filing of the U.S. income tax return for fiscal 2017.
-However, a provisional tax expense of \$13 million has been recorded in the first quarter of fiscal 2018 related to the impact of the rate change on deferred tax balances.
+However, the Company has recorded a total provisional tax expense of \$17 million related to the impact of the rate change on deferred tax balances, of which \$13 million was recorded in the first quarter of fiscal 2018 and \$4 million was recorded in the second quarter of fiscal 2018.
+The additional provisional adjustment recorded in the second quarter was primarily associated with the Purification Solutions goodwill and long-lived assets impairment charges.